Lava-Code/Products-Catlog/README.md

+# Project overview
+In this project I tried to produce an approach for a custom application that handles unlimited types of products with different attributes without changing or rewriting the backend or frontend code.

-# Getting Started with Create React App
+# Getting Started with Front-End React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).